Wahlenbergiella mucosa

 Wahlenbergiella mucosa is a species of saxicolous (rock-dwelling), crustose lichen in the family Verrucariaceae.
 It is a marine species that grows in the littoral zone, and therefore remains immersed in seawater for extended periods.
-Its photobiont partner is the green alga Paulbroadya petersii.
+The lichen forms a smooth, shiny thallus up to 1 mm thick that varies in colour from olive-green in shaded areas to dark green or black in full sunlight.
+First described by Erik Acharius in 1803 as a member of the genus Verrucaria, it was reclassified in 2009 to the genus Wahlenbergiella following molecular phylogenetics research.
+The species is very common throughout Britain and Ireland (except southeastern England), growing among barnacles and macroalgae, particularly on exposed shores where it forms extensive patches.
+It has been studied as a potential bioindicator of coastal water pollution.

+Taxonomy

-The lichen was first formally described by Swedish lichenologist Erik Acharius as Verrucaria mucosa.
+The lichen was first formally described by the Swedish lichenologist Erik Acharius as Verrucaria mucosa.
 The original type specimens were collected by Göran Wahlenberg from northern Europe.
 Cécile Gueidan and Holger Thüs transferred the taxon to the newly circumscribed Wahlenbergiella in 2009 following molecular phylogenetic-directed revisions of the family Verrucariaceae; it is the type species of that genus.